Dr. Theodore G. Westmoreland and the Class of 1956

 The Dr. Theodore G. Westmoreland Academic Success Program

-One member of the Class of 1956, Theodore “Ted” G. Westmoreland, DVM, believed that an integral part of success is giving back to the community.
+Theodore "Ted" G. Westmoreland, DVM, shared his fellow classmates' belief that an integral part of success is giving back to the community.
 Dr. Westmoreland grew up on a farm in Clover, South Carolina and raised cattle, which he later sold to pay for his Clemson tuition.
 He studied pre-veterinary medicine at Clemson University for two years and then transferred to the University of Georgia to complete his Doctor of Veterinary Medicine degree.
 He served in the United States Air Force and later founded a veterinary practice in Shelby, North Carolina.
 He and his wife, Margaret Corbett Westmoreland, have five children and many grandchildren.
 Dr. Westmoreland put his philosophy of giving back to the community into action by founding the Dr. T.G.
-Westmoreland Academic Success Program as part of the Class of 1956’s 50th anniversary project.
+Westmoreland Academic Success Program as part of the Class of 1956's 50th anniversary project.
 Additionally, he established the T.G.
 Westmoreland Scholarship Endowment for animal and veterinary science majors and was a major supporter of IPTAY.
 Dr. Westmoreland died on November 5, 2017, but his legacy continues to live on through his impact on his family, the community, and Clemson University.

 We at the Academic Success Center are grateful for the support of the Class of 1956 and Dr. Ted Westmoreland.